pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-registry-password"></a> `--registry-password`

-If credentials are needed the user name and password values are set through this flag and `--registry-username`.
+If credentials are needed, the user name and password values are set through the `--registry-password` flag.
 The value of this flag can also be specified through `TANZU_APPS_REGISTRY_PASSWORD`.

 ### <a id="apply-registry-token"></a> `--registry-token`